How to file a New York annual report

 Filing fees

 New York maintains straightforward fee structures that have remained unchanged for years.
 Unlike some states that impose a franchise tax in addition to report fees, New York keeps things simple.
-You'll pay a flat $9 whether you file your corporation's or LLC's biennial statement online or by mail.
+You'll pay a flat $9 fee whether you file your corporation's or LLC's biennial statement online or by mail.

 Required information